TOOCS/nodejs/README.md

 [ -s "$NVM_DIR/bash_completion" ] && \. "$NVM_DIR/bash_completion"
 ```

-Since `ansible` is running in non-interactive mode, it does not execute the `.bashrc` / `.zshrc`.
+Since `ansible` is running in non-interactive mode, it does not execute the `.bash_profile` / `.zlogin`.
 Which means it will throw a `command not found: npm`, when trying to use the `npm` module from `ansible`.

 To avoid that, it is possible to explicitely add the path of `node` to `PATH`.
-This is usually automatically done when sourcing `nvm.sh` in the `.bashrc` / `.zshrc`, but needs to be done manually if here.
+This is usually automatically done when sourcing `nvm.sh` in the `.bash_profile` / `.zlogin`, but needs to be done manually if here.

 ```
 - npm: